-5.1 There was no conclusive evidence of any specifically protected species occurring on site or closely adjacent to the site boundaries that are likely to be adversely affected by development proposals.
+5.1 There was no conclusive evidence of any specifically protected species occurring on site or closely adjacent to the site boundaries that are likely to be adversely affected by continued site usage.
 Similarly, no important habitats were identified that will be adversely affected.
-A small number of breeding birds, which are protected in general terms during the breeding season, do occur on site and there will be an initial but relatively minor loss of breeding habitat.
-However, with adequate mitigation and the implementation of a number of relatively minor precautions as outlined above it is considered that the proposed development will result in negligible overall ecological impact.
+A small number of breeding birds, which are protected in general terms during the breeding season, do occur on site and there will be an initial but relatively minor loss of breeding habitat if site maintenance works are carried out during the breeding season.
+However, with adequate mitigation and the implementation of a number of relatively minor precautions as outlined above it is considered that the continued site usage will result in negligible overall ecological impact.